jtkovacs/jtkovacs.github.io/REFS/TOCS/modeling_TOC.md

 ## Model typologies

 Models can have a general form (e.g. entity relationship diagram) but be executable in different notations (e.g. Chen, crow's foot).
+In addition to forms and notations, models could be grouped by the business problems they solve, or as they appear in stages of a lifecycle, or by domain of origin (models were developed sequentially or in parallel by Taylorists; postwar Japanese manufacturers; industrial engineers; social scientists; and software developers).

 Steirn (1999) organizes models as: